genestack/user-docs/docs/user-guide/doc-odm-user-guide/transformations/how-to-run-a-transformation.md

 }
 ```

+Two optional parameters control resource allocation for the job: `volume_size` and `memory_size`.

-`volume_size` is a Kubernetes resource quantity string (for example `"30Gi"` for 30 GiB, or `"512Mi"`), not a plain number: the request is rejected if the value is not a valid quantity or is zero.
-As a guideline: for H5AD input files, allocate at least 1.4× the original file size; for 10x H5 input files, at least 4× the original file size; for CSV files, a small value such as `"30Gi"` is sufficient.
-If you omit `volume_size`, the image's default is used (falling back to `"30Gi"`).
+The first, `volume_size`, sets the disk space allocated for processing.
+It must be a Kubernetes resource quantity string, for example, `"4Gi"` for 4 GiB or `"512Mi"` for 512 MiB.
+The request is rejected if the value is not a valid quantity or is zero.
+As a guideline: for H5AD input files, allocate at least 1.4× the original file size; for 10x H5 input files, at least 4×; for CSV files, a small value is typically sufficient.

-The body also accepts an optional `memory_size` quantity string (for example `"512Mi"`).
-Increase it if a job ends in `FAILED` with `status.reason: OOMKilled`.
+`memory_size` sets the RAM allocated for processing, using the same quantity format, for example, `"512Mi"`.
+Increase it if a job ends in `FAILED` with `status.reason: OOMKilled` (out-of-memory termination).

+For default values for both parameters, see [Available images reference](/transformations/available-images-reference.md).

 By default the job runs against the latest version of the configuration.
 To pin a specific version (for example, to reproduce an earlier job), add a `version` to the `configuration_reference` object: